 The Nitrates and water directive

-The nitrates derogation– For derogation farmers, all new grass reseeds on the grassland farm shall incorporate at least 1.5 kg/ha of naked clover seed or at least 2.5 kg/ha of pelleted clover.
+The Nitrates Derogation– For derogation farmers, all new grass reseeds on the grassland farm shall incorporate at least 1.5 kg/ha of naked clover seed or at least 2.5 kg/ha of pelleted clover.

-The Ag Climatise roadmap 2021 The inclusion of white clover in grasslands supports the following actions of the roadmap to climate-neutral agriculture.
+The Ag Climatise Roadmap 2021 The inclusion of white clover in grasslands supports the following actions of the roadmap to climate-neutral agriculture.

 • “Action 1: Reduce chemical nitrogen fertilizer use by 40% by 2030.”